CityOfVernonia/vernonia-tax-maps/README.md

 ### Use in ArcGIS Pro

 Copy or add `tax-maps/jpg` directory to a Pro project and add images to a map.

-### Tax Map Boundaries

-The boundaries are included in the zipped FGDB `TaxMapBoundaries.gdb.zip` or `TaxMapBoundaries.geojson`.

 ### Updates and Versioning